Meeting and surpassing all audience expectations every day.

 What do you mean you don't know what the nuclear triad is?

-The nuclear triad refers to the three different ways you can launch the SOBs.
+The nuclear triad refers to the three different ways you're going to launch the SOBs.

 Trump didn't know.

-So Victor Davis Hansen says Trump's cluelessness about the nuclear triad is nothing but a lowbrow version of Obama's ignorance.
+So Victor Davis Hansen says Trump's cluelessness about the nuclear triad is nothing but a lowbrow version of Obama's ignorance, whether seeking to Hispanicize the Falklands into the Maldives.

-Whether seeking to Hispanicize the Falklands into the Maldives, the Falklands are referred to by Argentines as the as the Malvinas, not as Obama said the Maldives, or mispronouncing corpsmen, or riffing about Austrian-speaking Austrians, or the 57 states.
+The Falklands are referred to by Argentines as the Malvinas, not as Obama said the Maldives, or mispronouncing corpsmen or riffing about Austrian-speaking Austrians or the 57 states.

 I mean, his point is that all these things that you are worried that Trump doesn't know, Obama is it in spades.